Outlaws (band): Early years (1967–1974)

-In early 1970, Outlaws were joined by two members of the Dave Graham Group that was also managed by Paul Deutekom (of Ped-Dyn Productions) The Dave Graham Group's Union leader was Monte Yoho, but he was not invited to be part of this line-up.
+In early 1970, Outlaws were joined by two members of the Dave Graham Group that was also managed by Paul Deutekom (of Ped-Dyn Productions).
+The Dave Graham Group's Union leader was Monte Yoho, but he was not invited to be part of this line-up.
 The early 1970 Outlaws line-up was Hughie Thomasson, Frank O'Keefe, Dave Dix, Billy Jones and Dave Graham.
 Graham was influential in moving the group toward country-rock, especially the music of Poco.
-They recorded a cover of the Doors' "Five to One" as an audition to a recording deal that never materialized.
+They also recorded a cover of the Doors' "Five to One" as an audition to a recording deal that never materialized.
 This lineup ended in the spring of 1970 and the group eventually parted ways with Deutekom.
 Yoho and Herb Pino returned, but by 1971 the offers for gigs had slowed down and the group went into limbo for a year or so, not sure if they would continue.

 In 1971 Henry Paul, a singer and guitarist who was born and raised in Hurley, New York but spent his later teen years in the Tampa area, returned from a stay in Greenwich Village NYC to form Sienna, which was more of a country rock outfit.
 He was joined by Monte Yoho and Frank O'Keefe.
 In 1972, Hughie Thomasson returned from a brief spell in New York where he had been backing folksinger Milton Carroll, joined up with Paul, Yoho and O'Keefe and Sienna became the reborn Outlaws.

-Billy Jones, who would sometimes show up to jam with the group on organ in 1971, returned from a stint in Boulder, Colorado in 1973 and switched to guitar, giving birth to the band's first infamous guitar trio later dubbed "the Florida Guitar Army".
+Billy Jones, who would sometimes show up to jam with the group on organ in 1971, returned from a stint in Boulder, Colorado in 1973 and switched to guitar, giving birth to the band's first infamous guitar trio later dubbed "The Florida Guitar Army".
 O'Keefe left the group temporarily in 1973–74.
-Buzzy Meekins and another bassist named Rick Birkbeck stood in until he was able to return.
-In 1974, Charlie Brusco signed on as manager for Outlaws.
+Thomas "Buzzy" Meekins and another bassist named Rick Birkbeck stood in until he was able to return.

+In 1974 Charlie Brusco signed on as manager for Outlaws.
 Alan Walden (brother of Capricorn Records founder Phil Walden) was told of the group by Lynyrd Skynyrd frontman Ronnie Van Zant and he joined forces with Brusco as co-manager.

 The band was the first act signed to Arista Records under Clive Davis.
 Davis was in the audience at a show in 1974 where the band was opening for Lynyrd Skynyrd in Columbus, Georgia.
-On the way to the stage for Lynyrd Skynyrd's set, lead vocalist Ronnie Van Zant said to Clive Davis who was with Charlie Brusco "If you don't sign Outlaws, you're the dumbest music person I've ever met—and I know you're not."
+On the way to the stage for Lynyrd Skynyrd's set, lead vocalist Ronnie Van Zant said to Clive Davis, who was with Charlie Brusco, "If you don't sign Outlaws, you're the dumbest music person I've ever met—and I know you're not."

+Peak (1975–1979)

 Outlaws' earliest well known songs were "There Goes Another Love Song" and "Green Grass and High Tides", both from their 1975 debut album Outlaws.
 Their 1980 cover of "(Ghost) Riders in the Sky" from the album Ghost Riders was their biggest single chart success, reaching No. 31 on the Billboard Hot 100.